 - Select a function, then press < (ET) >. - If the [INFO] icon appears on the bottom left of the screen, you can press the <INFO.> button and set other related options.

 - When you press <

-Setting, the screen in step 2 will reappear.

-- Press the <MENU > button to exit.
+to exit the setting, the screen in step 2 will reappear. - Press the <MENU > button to exit.

 Assignable Functions to Camera Controls